fpereiro/proof/notes.md

 Interdependencies:
    - 3arg cr is called by 2arg cr.
    - 2arg cr is not called by other functions in this section.

+3arg cr:
+   - go to the leftmost schwa.
+   - go right until finding either 3arg or two consecutive blanks.
+   - if it finds 3arg:
+      - move one to the left.
+      - note the character X on that square.
+      - go to the leftmost schwa.
+      - go right in twos until finding the first blank F-square.
+      - print the character X.
+      - go to the leftmost schwa.
+      - go right until finding 3arg again.
+      - erase it, print 3arg there again, then -> 1arg.
+   - if it finds two consecutive blanks, advance one more position and -> 2arg.

+2arg cr:
+   - go to the leftmost schwa.
+   - go right until finding either 2arg or two consecutive blanks.
+   - if it finds 2arg:
+      - move one to the left.
+      - note the character X on that square.
+      - go to the leftmost schwa.
+      - go right in twos until finding the first blank F-square.
+      - print the character X.
+      - go to the leftmost schwa.
+      - go right until finding 2arg again.
+      - erase it, print 2arg there again.
+      - go back to the beginning of the function.
+   - if it finds two consecutive blanks, advance one more position and -> 2arg.

+Note: why the call to 3arg re?
+It cannot really replace anything.
+Is it expressed as a way to do the else of f?

 cr (𝕮, 𝕭, α)                            c (re (𝕮, 𝕭, α, α), 𝕭, α) cr (𝕭, α)                               cr (cr (𝕭, α), re (𝕭, α, α), α)